Make skin look perfect in one-click with these AI-powered Photoshop actions.

 Bring the extracted forest into our document.
 Resize it like the image below.

 Begin adding this chain of Adjustment Layers to the forest.
-Remember to tick Create Clipping Mask on those adjustment layers so that they will only affect on the forest layer.
+Remember to tick Create Clipping Mask on those adjustment layers so that they will only affect the forest layer.

 Brightness/Contrast -> Levels -> Black&White -> Photo Filter.